Fastest journey3hr 40m

 Bookings for the journey from Rome to Bari normally open four months prior to travel, and that's when you'll find the cheapest tickets.

-Rome to Bari
+Rome Termini to Bari Centrale

 All trains to Bari leave from Roma Termini station.
 The Frecciargento trains make just four stops on the journey from Rome to Bari.
 At Bari, trains stop at Bari Centrale station before continuing down the coast to Brindisi and Lecce.
 The varied nature of the terrain makes this 4-hour journey a very enjoyable short trip across Italy by train.